To Promote “Healing in Color”

 “This research is dedicated to Maceo H. Bell, murdered June 8, 2014.
 He was 20 years-old.
 Maceo contributed to the research that produced this tool.
 His murder is the embodiment of why we began this research in the first place, because too many young people are injured, too many are killed,” says Anne Marks, Youth ALIVE!’s Executive Director.

 “Unhealed trauma is a root cause of many of the challenges faced by the families and communities we serve,” said Dr. Robert K. Ross, President and CEO of The California Endowment.
 “By helping systems and providers become more intentional and effective in addressing trauma and promoting resiliency, particularly for underserved populations, we believe we can make a significant impact on the well-being of youth, their families and communities.”

-The 90 minute webinar will introduce the project to programs and people who are invested in helping young people begin their healing journey from violence and trauma.
-It will also provide an opportunity to ask questions about the research and practical application of what we learned and how it has already helped reduce symptoms of young people throughout Oakland.
+The 90 minute webinar introduced the project to programs and people who are invested in helping young people begin their healing journey from violence and trauma.
+It also provided an opportunity to ask questions about the research and practical application of what we learned and how it has already helped reduce symptoms of young people throughout Oakland.